Teen & Child Circumcision – Boys or Adolescents – Sydney, NSW

 Nitrous oxide has the added advantage of being effective only as long as the gas is administered.
 Once we stop it, he will quickly regain full awareness, and be able to get on with the day as usual.

-Even though the boy having the procedure will be awake, there will be no pain while it is being done.
+Even though the boy having the procedure will be awake, there will be minimal discomfort or pain while it is being done.

 Boy / Teen Circumcision Procedure

 During the brief circumcision procedure, the foreskin is removed from the head of the penis (glans).

 The surgery will take just a few minutes and there will be minimal discomfort for the child or teen.

 After the procedure, some discomfort is expected when the local anaesthetic wears off.